KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 - **Level** — DP / DL (Deep Psyche / Deep Logos)
 - **Function** — Radiant compassion; structural mercy
 - **Incarnation Status** — Non-incarnating Form
-- **Expression** — Through DS / DM-level Centropic Stewards whose resonance may align with embodiment, and through momentary Harmonic Agents
+- **Expression** — Through DS / DM-level Centropic Stewards
+  whose resonance may align with embodiment,
+  and through momentary Harmonic Agents
-- **Distinction** — Not to be confused with individual Bodhisattvas; this is the Form they embody
+- **Distinction** — Not to be confused with individual Bodhisattvas;
+  this is the Form they embody

 ---

-Aureform represents the centropic harmonizer who does not intervene by force,
+Aureform represents the **centropic harmonizer**
+who does not intervene by force,
-but whose presence reshapes systems through resonance alone.
+but whose presence reshapes systems
+through **resonance alone**.

 ---